allyssonmoscoso/NNPPSS/README.md

 # NNPPSS

-A professional tool for managing and downloading PlayStation (PSP, PS Vita, PSX) game packages.
-Built with Java and Swing, NNPPSS provides a robust download manager with persistence, retry capabilities, and automated package extraction.
+A tool for managing and downloading "Magic packages".
+Built with Java, NNPPSS provides a robust download manager with persistence, retry capabilities, and automated package extraction.

 NNPPSS is compatible with Windows, macOS, and Linux/Unix-based operating systems.